lambda-nvda/lambdaNvda/README.md

 #Lambda Add-On for NVDA

 This project is an appModule for the LAMBDA Software.
+It is inspired by the work of Peter Lecky at the Comenius University.
 LAMBDA (Linear Access to Mathematic for Braille Device and Audio-synthesis) is a software that helps blind people to read and write math using a braille display and/or a speech synthesizer.
 LAMBDA is the result of an EU-Project.
 For more information about LAMBDA please visit [http://www.lambdaproject.org/](http://www.lambdaproject.org/).
 The current version of this addon has braille tables only for the Italian language and because of that, what follows is in Italian.